2022–23 Antalyaspor season

-The 2022–23 season is the 57th season in the existence of Antalyaspor and the club's 27th consecutive season in the top flight of Turkish football.
-In addition to the domestic league, Antalyaspor are participating in this season's editions of the Turkish Cup.
+The 2022–23 season was the 57th season in the existence of Antalyaspor and the club's 27th consecutive season in the top flight of Turkish football.
+In addition to the domestic league, Antalyaspor participated in this season's editions of the Turkish Cup.

 Kits

 Antalyaspor's 2022–23 kits, manufactured by Nike, released on 2 July 2022 and were up for sale on the same day.